Hong Kong disqualifies four opposition lawmakers | DW | 11.11.2020

 "In terms of legality and constitutionality, obviously from our point of view this is clearly in breach of basic law and our rights to participate in public affairs, and a failure to observe due process," Kwok said.

-Pro-Beijing lawmakers already control the mini-parliament, but if the 19 opposition legislators do resign or are stood down, any semblance of deomocratic debate would be gone.
+Pro-Beijing lawmakers already control the mini-parliament, but if the 19 opposition legislators do resign or are stood down, any semblance of democratic debate would be gone.

 Hong Kong leader Carrie Lam was expected to address reporters later.